Meet Me at the Altar: History

 Meet Me at the Altar was formed in 2015, when Téa Campbell met Ada Juarez through YouTube; the latter had posted a number of videos covering pop-punk songs, and Campbell subsequently reached out.
 In time, the two developed a friendship that turned into the band.
 To locate a vocalist, Campbell and Juarez held auditions online.
 Edith Victoria was one of the individuals who tried out for the position, submitting a rendition of Paramore's "All I Wanted."
 The name of the band refers to a text conversation between Campbell and Juarez, as Billboard notes: "The [name] stems from a text message Juarez sent Campbell in a bonding moment: 'I was like "marry me!"' says Campbell, 'and she typed, "meet me @ the altar."'"

 In 2020, the band went viral, partially in part of receiving public endorsements of pop-punk veterans Alex Gaskarth of All Time Low and Dan Campbell of The Wonder Years.
 In October 2020, the band was subsequently signed to Fueled by Ramen.
 After re-releasing "Garden" under Fueled By Ramen, they released their first new single under the label, "Hit Like a Girl", in March 2021.
 Their debut EP for the label, Model Citizen, released on August 13, 2021.

 In 2022 the band performed at several large venues such as Lollapalooza and TwitchCon, as well as opening for Green Day.
 In January 2023, they made their television debut on The Late Show with Stephen Colbert, during which they announced their debut album, Past // Present // Future, which was released on March 10, and performed its lead single, "Say It (To My Face)."
+In September 2024, Meet Me at the Altar released their first live album, Live at the Forum, recorded at the KIA Forum in 2023 whilst the band were supporting 5 Seconds of Summer.

-On April 4, 2025, the band announced that Campbell had left the band to "embark on a new chapter" and the band was no longer signed to Fueled By Ramen.
-The band signed with LAB Records in July, and are due to release their fifth EP, Worried Sick, on December 5, 2025.
-The band are due to embark on a North American tour in support of the EP in January and February 2026 with Pollyanna.
+On April 4, 2025, Meet Me at the Altar announced that Campbell had left the band to "embark on a new chapter" and the band was no longer signed to Fueled By Ramen, having been dropped from the label the year prior following the departure of its staff amidst mergers with 300 Elektra Entertainment and Atlantic Music Group.
+The band signed with LAB Records in July, and released their fifth EP, Worried Sick, on December 5, 2025.
+The band embarked on a North American tour in support of the EP in January and February 2026 with Pollyanna.